12q1/local_docs/words/algicides.md

-# algicides
+# Algicides

 ---
-## Noun #noun
+#noun
 - **A substance that kills, or inhibits the growth of, [[algae]].**
  - _Example: I add algicide to my aquarium to eliminate the green scum of algae that forms on the glass._
 ---

 ---